hsttw/proxmark3/README.txt

 It will check if the keys from the attacked tag are a subset from the hardcoded set of keys inside of the FPGA.
-If this is the case then it will load the keys into the emulator memory and also the content of the victim tag, to finally simulate it.
+If this is the case then it will load the keys into the emulator memory and also the content of the victim tag, to finally simulate it and make a clone on a blank card.

 TODO:
 - Nested attack in the case not all keys are known.